lexrus/LTUpdate/README.md

 LeT's Update to the new version available in the AppStore!

 ## Features
+* Customizable callback.
+You can prompt the new version with your favorite view class.
+* Multilingual.
+25 languages included in version 0.0.1.
+* Update period control.
+Daily/Weekly/Monthly
+* “Skip This Version”
+* Version details (release date, file size in bytes, release notes...)
 * ARC/MRC compatible
-* Block based interface
+* Block based interfaces
 * GCD
-* Update period control
-* “Skip This Version”
-* Multilingual
-* Version details (release date, file size in bytes, release notes...)
-* Customizable alert view

 ## Requirements
 LTUpdate requires iOS 4.3 or newer.